roryee/artificial-intelligence/README.md

 Artificial Intelligence is a [WordPress](https://wordpress.org) theme; it requires you to have a working installation of WordPress, version 3.9 or later.
 WordPress has a couple base requirements that almost all webhosts provide; in fact, many hosts provide one-click installations.
 If you're setting up your install manually, check out the [installation guide on the WordPress Codex](http://codex.wordpress.org/Installing_WordPress).

-1. Download the latest release of Artificial Intelligence to your computer.
+1. Download the [latest release](https://github.com/duchenerc/artificial-intelligence/releases) of Artificial Intelligence to your computer.
+Make sure to get the distribution release! (big green button)
 2. In your WordPress install, navigate to Appearance >> Themes.
 Click "Add Theme," then "Upload Theme."
 3. Upload Artificial Intelligence to WordPress and activate it.